heathkit/protractor-console/README.md

   - parse script and execute commands step by step
   - display results of commands.. somewhere?

+# Running

+- In a terminal somewhere, start protractor debug with `protractor --elementExplorer --debuggerServerPort 4242`
+- Start the server with `ts-node server/server.ts`
+- Serve the app by running `npm start`

 # ProtractorConsole

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.17.